Scans: Nyon Archives

-Switzerland, invented a novel form of glass building block
+Switzerland, invented a novel type of glass building block or "glass

-sealed air-tight with a pastille of molten glass.
-Earlier
+air-tight with a pastille of molten glass while hot (see right);

-of Vienna and others, the sides were recessed to take mortar and they were
+partial vacuum.
+Their sides were recessed to take mortar and were

-laid up like masonry bricks, with or without embedded metal reinforcing.
+laid up like ordinary masonry bricks, with or without embedded

-Falconnier's hollow, air-tight design, a prize-winner at the
+Falconnier's sealed, air-tight design, a prize-winner at the

 "By making such bricks or blocks hollow, especially when they are

 made air-tight, they possess several advantages over other materials,

 being cheap, light, durable, and ornamental.
 Further, by reason of